madskjeldgaard/music-math-rs/README.md

 This crate contains common functions and helpers for working with music / audio / DSP in Rust.

 Almost all DSP, audio or music software uses variations of some of these functions, and the goal here is to provide a common set of well-tested, benchmarked and reliable set of functions that can be re-used across different projects.

+Some of these functions are inspired by computer music environments like SuperCollider, Max/MSP, PureData, etc, but others are just very ubiquitous or useful bits of code to have at hand when working with audio, music or DSP.

 It features the following modules and functions:
 - `midi`: Functions for converting between MIDI note numbers and frequencies, transposing, etc.